Sorelz/Kaggle_MSK/README.md

     - External pre-trained word2vec on biological documents.
     - TFIDF + 100,200,300 PCA reduction

--Modelling:
+- Modelling:
     - Cross-validation with XGboost to pick best configuration (100,200 or 300)
-    - Grid-Searching hyper-parameters for XGboost, LightGBM, Logistic Regression, AdaBoostClassifier, Random Forest -Predicting the train set by cross-validation and the test set by averaging cross-validation predictions, for the final stacking.
+    - Grid-Searching hyper-parameters for XGboost, LightGBM, Logistic Regression, AdaBoostClassifier, Random Forest
+    - Predicting the train set by cross-validation and the test set by averaging cross-validation predictions, for the final stacking.

 ### No-Window sub-stacking:
 Ideas are the same as the window part, except we are not reducing our text upstream.

 ### Final Stacking:
 Using our predictions from our 2 sub-stacking models, we build a Multinomial Logistic Regression upon it.